-Each session will take place on Mondays from noon to 1 p.m. via Zoom.
-Meeting links will be shared at the time of registration.
-Space is limited, register now.
+Each session will take place on Mondays from noon to 1 p.m. on Zoom.
+The descriptions and registration links are listed below.

 Goodbye, p-value: Practical Bayesian Statistics to Replace Frequentist Statistics

 We’ve all heard about the serious limitations of frequentist statistics: p-hacking, misinterpreted results, and unmet assumptions of normality, etc..
 Bayesian statistics presents an alternative.
 In Bayesian statistics, using the powerful simplicity of Bayes’ theorem and modern computational muscle, the credibility of candidate parameter values is robustly reallocated to be most consistent with the data.
 In this seminar, after a brief introduction to the fundamentals of Bayesian statistics, we will apply our knowledge to that workhorse of experimental design: a comparison between two groups.
 We will execute both a standard t-test and a Bayesian estimation to determine the difference between groups, then compare the results.

 This series is brought to you by the Health Sciences Library (VCU Libraries), C. Kenneth and Dianne Wright Center for Clinical and Translational Research, and the VCU Postdoctoral Association.